elanor/hello-world-dapp/README.md

 ## Setting up the environment

-To set up the environment three tools are required: Rust, Cargo Concordium and Concordium Client.
+To set up the environment, three tools are required: Rust, Cargo Concordium and Concordium Client.

 1. Installing Rust
     - Rust is the language for smart contract development in Concordium.